heynats/play-w-mqtt/README.md

 $ activator
 ```
 to activate the Play console from the project directory.
-Please visit https://www.playframework.com/documentation/2.5.x/Home to learn
+Please checkout [Play framework documentation](https://www.playframework.com/documentation/2.5.x/Home) to learn more
-more about the Play console.
+about the Play console.

 A quick reminder, once the Play console is activated, you should see the directory
 name appear before the $ sign in the console, i.e.,